carrot/roots-wordpress/README.md

 ```

 This snippet would pull any items in the portfolio post type that are in the `new` category into `wordpress.portfolio` in your locals, and render out a single view using the specific template for each portfolio item in `public/portfolio/{wordpress-slug}.html`.

+Within that template, all the data for your post type will be available under the `post` local.
+The local always remains the same no matter the content type for consistency, it's always `post`.

+If this seems confusing, feel free to check the `test/fixtures` folder for a couple working examples!

+### Using Custom Post Types

+If you want to create and consume a custom post type from wordpress, only a small adjustment is needed.
+First, you need to work some PHP magic within wordpress to create your post type in the first place.
+Then you'll need to add the `rest_api_allowed_post_types` filter, more info on this process can be found [here](https://developer.wordpress.com/2013/04/26/custom-post-type-and-metadata-support-in-the-rest-api/).

+Once you have done this, you can just add the name of the post type to `post_types`, pass any options you need, and you should be all set!

 ### License & Contributing